-Francesco Molino’s three fine trios op.
-4 for flute, viola and guitar, dedicated to the last Doge of Genoa, are here presented in a modern re-engraved edition, for the first time as far as I know.
+This is a modern re-engraved edition of Francesco Molino’s three fine trios op.
+4 for flute, viola and guitar, dedicated to the last Doge of Genoa.
 They date from probably 1809 or shortly before.
 Everything is serene, each of the three instruments given its fair share.
 The first trio is an extended work, and the second and third are shorter (Molino called the second and third trios notturni, that is to say like 18th century Italian serenades).
 I made this re-engraved edition available online in 2004, but now it is available here in Tecla printed out, score and parts.

 96 pages, score and parts (48 pages score plus 16, 16, 16 pages parts).
 A4 size.
 New re-engraved edition 2009.
 Edited and with an introduction by Brian Jeffery.
 NOTE: this is simple A4 music without a cover.
 But it is perfectly practical for playing from.